CloudforestTechnologies/nasa-turbofan-failure-prediction/README.md

 Having analysed some of the relationships between sensor data and remaining useful life, a series of machine learning models were developed to predict how many cycles an engine had before a failure event based on realtime readings.

 A number of different types of machine learning model were investigated, including linear and polynomial regression, decision tree regressors, random forest regressors and neural network regressors (using TensorFlow and Keras).
-The dataset was preprocessed to select the most influential input variables, and remaining cycles to failure was used as the target variable.
+The dataset was preprocessed to select the most influential input variables, and remaining cycles to failure were used as the target variable.

-An out-of-the-box linear regression model trained on the data achieved RMSEs and MAEs of 46.4 and 35.7 cycles respectively - The average remaining number of cycles for each engine is around 270 cycles, so this works out as a rule-of-thumb accuracy of around 15%.
-Neural networks performed at a similar level.
+An linear regression models trained on the data achieved RMSEs and MAEs of 46.4 and 35.7 cycles respectively - The average remaining number of cycles for each engine is around 270 cycles, so this works out as a rule-of-thumb accuracy of around 15%.
+Neural networks performed at a similar level, although with optimisation and some preprocessing it is thought this could be improved.

-Visualising predicted versus actual life cycles shows that the predictive models become more accurate as failure is approached.
+Visualising predicted versus actual life cycles shows that the predictive models become more accurate as failure is approached, although there is a slight over-prediction of remaining lifetime, which would need to be accounted for if using this model operationally:

 ![Image of Time Series](https://github.com/PMetcalf/nasa-turbofan-failure-prediction/blob/master/Reports/Figures/PM_Lin_Reg_Prediction_Err_2021_03_25-10_16_41_v2.png)